Is Unemployment Taxable? A State-by-State Guide

 Profit and prosper with the best of expert advice - straight to your e-mail.

 Which states don’t tax unemployment benefits?
 Unemployment benefits are taxable to some degree in most states.
+Additionally, all 50 states and the District of Columbia levy UI taxes.
 But you won’t have to pay state income tax on these benefits if you live in one of the states listed below.

-These states either don’t impose tax on personal income or exempt unemployment income from tax.
+The following states (and the District of Columbia) either don’t tax personal income or exempt unemployment income from tax:

 Arizona taxes on unemployment